 Giving Effective Feedback

-- Provide accurate deliverable estimates that are within 10% of actuals within the next 6 months, and are within 5% of actuals within the subsequent 6 months.
+- Provide accurate deliverable estimates that are within 10% of actuals within the first 6 months, and are within 5% of actuals within the subsequent 6 months.

 - Reduce errors and rework in personal deliverables to zero severity 1 defects and under 5 severity 2 defects, through use of internal reviews and automated test scripting, from January to December 2008 on all projects.